vikumarks/opi-poc/sw_firewall/README.md

 # Software Firewall PoC

-The Proof of Concept is made up of three types of containers: traffic sources, traffic targets, and proxies.
+The Proof of Concept is made up of three types of containers:

+- traffic sources
+- traffic targets
+- proxies

 The initial PoC will be:

+- IPDK P4-eBPF container for networking
+- Docker-based container setup using Docker Compose
+- Server containers hostring traffic sources
+- Traffic target containers
+- Proxy containers

+## Second PoC

+The Second Proof of Concept is made up of three types of containers: traffic sources, traffic targets, and proxies.
+This second PoC will be:
 - Servers hosting traffic sources sending traffic to
 - Servers with IPU or DPU cards, with traffic targets on the servers
 - Proxies running on IPU or DPU cards

-The source, target and proxies are all containers so then can all run on a laptop.

 ## Healthy traffic generation
 Evaluate using iperf first